 This product is only for those affected by the Fusion 6061 aluminium issue.

-We have just come to know of an issue with two components used to make the Fusion Handles.
+Back in Feb 2018 we became aware of an issue with two components used to make the Fusion Handles.

 It's not a huge issue and doesn't present any dangers, however, we do want to ensure you have the best quality product possible.